developer-friendly/blog/docs/posts/2024/0018-ory-keto.md

-I would recommend everyone in the industry to at least give [Ory] products a fair shot before trying to do a sloppy work at reinventing the wheel and shooting yourself in the foot. :gun:
+I would recommend everyone in the industry to at least give [Ory] products a fair shot before trying to do a sloppy work at reinventing the wheel and shooting themselves in the foot. :gun:

-You may be surprised how comprehensive their suite of products are and how they can help you build your app faster and worry about non-sensical aspects less.
+You may be surprised how comprehensive their suite of products are and how they can help you build your app faster and worry about nonsensical aspects less.

 I hope you have enjoyed this article as well as I did writing it.